 Are you saving more than you need to?

-Quit a few retirees do opt to spend the big ticket items right away when they enter retirement, like a luxury cruise or trip to Europe, leaving them with lower costs options like spending time with grand kids.
+Quite a few retirees do opt to spend the big ticket items right away when they enter retirement, like a luxury cruise or trip to Europe, leaving them with lower cost options like spending time with grandchildren.
 However, Blanchett found that people who have enough funds to maintain their spending habits end up reducing their costs later on in retirement anyways.
 This decrease in spending may be a result of old age and deterring health.
 For example, you may not have the strength or need to drive a car anymore, cutting down on auto and gas expenses.

 So how do you know if you are saving too much or just enough for retirement?
 One idea is to figure out what your flexible and fixed costs will be in retirement.
 Once you have a good idea of this you will be able to see if you can spend more at the start of retirement or if you will need to be more frugal.
-Answering questions like will you still have a mortgage?
-Are you going to help support your children financially?
-Will help you develop your savings plan.
-Using financial tools like a retirement calculator will help you get a better of understanding of how you need to invest your money for retirement.
-Also, speaking with one of the Credit Union’s Financial Advisors can help you plan better for the future.
+Answering questions like will you still have a mortgage and are you going to help support your children financially will help you develop your savings plan.
+Using financial tools like a retirement calculator will help you get a better understanding of how you need to invest your money for retirement.
+Also, speaking with one of the Credit Union’s Financial Advisors* can help you plan better for the future.